VincentSh1/RouteForge/README.md

 boundaries, and builds.
 Compose CI verifies built assets, detail deep-links, read-only proxy behavior, and real persisted cache-hit history.
 No new workflow or browser automation service is required.

+## Current provider and routing operations

+The console's **Overview** (`/overview`) and **Providers** (`/providers`) pages read `GET /admin/v1/overview` through the same-origin `/api/overview` proxy.
+Requests remain at `/`, with their existing filters, pagination and detail pages.
+The new endpoint uses the existing default-off, loopback admin listener and requires no additional configuration.
+No new database queries or migrations are involved.
+Feature flags mean configured enablement, not dependency health.

+The response contains `observed_at`, `features`, `routing`, and `providers`:

+- Actual active policy and auto/explicit selection mode; configured provider order, not a freshly computed routing order.
+- Authoritative circuit state, advisory eligibility, probe-in-flight flag, OPEN deadline, and already-tracked telemetry success/failure timestamps.
+- Per-mode retained/fresh sample counts, sample sufficiency, and fresh rolling medians in microseconds.
+Below the minimum sample count, medians are `null`.
+  Completion samples include terminal failures; TTFC requires actual content.
+- Pricing coverage counts: model entries with at least one configured rate and entries with both rates.
+Zero-valued configured rates still count.
+This is not a claim that arbitrary native models have pricing; no prices/model tables are exposed.
+- Sample thresholds/age, exploration interval, and sync/stream warm-up counter
+  positions.
+Counters are `null` when no latency-aware policy is active; dormant sample settings are still shown for other policies.
+Cost-latency tolerance is present only when that policy is active.

+Inspection only copies state under existing locks.
+It never calls routing order, exploration advancement, circuit admission, model resolution, or provider APIs.
+An OPEN circuit past its cooldown remains OPEN until an actual attempt claims the probe; it may already be eligible.
+HALF_OPEN with an in-flight probe is not eligible.
+Latest failure timestamps use provider telemetry's outcome semantics, not just circuit-counted failures.
+Components are sampled independently, not in one global atomic transaction; admission can change immediately afterward.

+Refresh is manual.
+These are process-local snapshots that reset on restart, not historical charts or health guarantees.
+Grafana retains its time-series role.
+There are no configuration controls, secrets/connection URLs, content, or CORS additions; admin authentication applies to these views too.
+The local-only security restrictions above still apply.
+Existing Compose smoke verification checks the direct endpoint, same-origin proxy, and both console routes alongside the history/cache checks.

+## Offline benchmark comparisons in the Console

+Open **Benchmarks** at `http://127.0.0.1:3001/benchmarks` to compare `deterministic`, `latency`, `cost`, and `cost_latency` against the built-in `stable`, `degradation`, `rate_limit`, `streaming`, and `cold_start` fixtures.
+These are controlled synthetic experiments, not production traffic, real provider performance, or semantic-quality measurements.
+Grafana remains the historical infrastructure dashboard.

+The existing local admin listener provides:

+- `GET /admin/v1/benchmarks`: built-in identifiers, version, mode, measured request count, and explicit warm-up sequence length.
+- `GET /admin/v1/benchmarks/{scenario}?state=warm|cold`: the unchanged benchmark
+  comparison JSON for all four policies.
+State defaults to `warm`.

+Only known embedded fixtures and these two initial states are accepted; no file paths, uploads, URLs, commands, or custom policies can be supplied.
+The same-origin console proxy uses `/api/benchmarks`.
+Existing local-only admin access restrictions and session authentication apply; there is no CORS addition.

+Warm runs replay each fixture's explicit warm-up separately from measured requests; cold runs start empty.
+Both reuse `internal/benchmark` with a fresh virtual-clock gateway per policy.
+Live routing, circuits, telemetry, cache, accounting, and PostgreSQL history are not inputs or outputs.
+Up to ten reports (five fixtures × two states) are computed lazily once per admin server and retained as immutable JSON in bounded process memory, not persisted.
+A fixture execution failure is sanitized and retained until restart.
+The CLI is unchanged.

+Tables compare success, nearest-rank p50/p95 completion latency or streaming TTFC, estimated configured cost and cost per successful request, average attempts/additional fallback attempts, fallback frequency, initial selections, and switches.
+Missing values remain unavailable, not zero.
+Completion includes failed requests and fallback time; TTFC includes only streams reaching content, even if they later fail.
+Cost includes available estimates for all attempts and can undercount unavailable estimates; it is not invoice cost or money saved.
+No weighted score, quality metric, live-provider execution, or editing controls are introduced.
+Existing Go/frontend CI and Compose smoke checks cover this view and verify deterministic results without changing live state.

+## Control-plane authentication

+The inference API remains unauthenticated.
+The admin server can require a single-admin session for **all** history, operations, benchmark, health, and unknown endpoints.
+The console checks session status before mounting any protected view, clears those views on an API 401, and provides Login/Logout.
+Static HTML/JS remain public so the Login screen can load; no operational data is embedded in those assets.

+Configuration:

+- `ROUTEFORGE_ADMIN_AUTH_ENABLED`: default `false`; Compose sets `true`.
+- `ROUTEFORGE_ADMIN_SECRET`: required when enabled, 32–256 bytes without
+  surrounding whitespace.
+Use a randomly generated high-entropy secret, not a human password.
+Keep it in environment/config, never source control or logs.
+- `ROUTEFORGE_ADMIN_SESSION_TTL`: default `8h`, whole seconds from `1m` to `24h`.
+- `ROUTEFORGE_ADMIN_ORIGIN`: exact browser origin, default
+  `http://127.0.0.1:3001`.
+For Vite use `http://127.0.0.1:5173`.
+No path, query, credentials, or wildcard is accepted.
+HTTP is allowed only for loopback;
+  remote origins require HTTPS.

+The same-origin `/api/auth/session` (GET), `/api/auth/login` (POST), and `/api/auth/logout` (POST) proxy to `/admin/v1/auth/*`.
+Login accepts only a small JSON `{ "secret": "..." }` object; logout accepts an empty JSON object.
+POSTs require the exact configured Origin, JSON Content-Type, and no cross-site Fetch Metadata.
+Missing Origin is rejected, including from command-line clients.
+There is no CORS or arbitrary redirect support.
+Session status exposes only enabled/authenticated booleans; session identifiers are never returned in JSON.

+Credentials are compared via constant-time fixed-length SHA-256 digests.
+Random 256-bit session IDs are issued in a host-only, Path=/, HttpOnly, SameSite=Strict cookie; only their hashes and absolute expiry are retained on the server.
+Cookies are Secure when the configured browser origin is HTTPS; the explicit local HTTP demo cannot use Secure cookies.
+Browser JavaScript never stores secrets or session IDs in localStorage/sessionStorage.
+Cookies are host-scoped, not port-scoped: use a dedicated trusted hostname for any future remote setup.

+At most 128 sessions exist per process.
+Expired entries are pruned during authentication activity; no worker or database is used.
+The TTL is absolute, not sliding.
+Login rotates an existing session; logout deletes it.
+Restart or secret reconfiguration invalidates all sessions.
+Already-admitted requests can finish during concurrent logout.
+A global limit of 20 login attempts per minute bounds guessing without storing client identities; exhaustion can temporarily deny login even to the legitimate operator.
+This is not an internet-facing abuse-prevention system.

+Compose requires the secret explicitly (no hardcoded fallback), keeps all host ports on loopback, and CI generates a disposable secret without printing it.
+The existing smoke checks authenticate using temporary private cookie files, verify anonymous rejection, Origin enforcement, login, protected views, logout, and re-login, then remove the cookie files.
+For manual smoke execution, export the same secret used by Compose; no provider keys are needed.

+TLS, trusted reverse-proxy/network boundaries, and further operational hardening are still required for remote/shared use.
+This does not secure the separate inference, Grafana, or Prometheus interfaces.
+No users, roles, OAuth, signup, password reset, or configuration controls are introduced.

 ## Usage and estimated cost accounting